nicolasmcnair/magpy/README.md

 ## Recent Updates
 _Note: dates of fixes have been reordered to YY-MM-DD_

+20-10-22: rTMSMode() will now check whether the stimulator is currently in rTMS mode before attempting to enable or disable

+20-10-22: validateSequence() will now return the current Rapid parameters if receipt is True

 20-10-20: Fixed an issue where the maximum allowed frequency was incorrectly calculated, and could prevent the frequency from being changed